lambdaclass/lambda_ethereum_consensus/README.md

 - `deposit_tree`: measures the time of saving and loading an the "execution chain" state, mainly to test how much it costs to save and load a realistic deposit tree.
 Uses benchee.
 The conclusion was very low (the order of μs).
 - `byte_reversal`: compares three different methods for byte reversal as a bitlist/bitvector operation.
 This concludes that using numbers as internal representation for those types would be the most efficient.
 If we ever need to improve them, that would be a good starting point.
 - `shuffling_bench`: compares different methods for shuffling: shuffling a list in one go vs computing each shuffle one by one.
 Shuffling the full list was proved to be 10x faster.
 - `block_processing`: Builds a fork choice store with an anchor block and state.
 Uses the next block available to apply `on_block`, `on_attestation` and `on_attester_slashing` handlers.
 Runs these handlers 30 times.
 To run this, at least 2 blocks and a state must be available in the db.
+It also needs you to set the slot manually at the beginning of an epoch.
+Try it for the slot that appeared when you ran checkpoint sync (you'll see in the logs something along the lines of `[Checkpoint sync] Received beacon state and block slot=9597856`)
 - `multiple_block_processing`:
 - `SSZ benchmarks`: they compare between our own library and the rust nif ssz library.
 To run any of these two benchmarks you previously need to have a BeaconState in the database.
   - `encode_decode_bench`: compares the libraries at encoding and decoding a Checkpoint and a BeaconState container.